Johnson & Johnson MedTech

 Cross-Functional Collaboration

-These sessions focused on prioritizing the most critical risks and developing mitigation strategies that balanced user safety, regulatory requirements, and practical constraints.
+I brought the analysis into risk reviews with risk management specialists, surgical consultants, human factors engineers, and regulatory specialists.
+These sessions prioritized the most critical risks and shaped mitigation strategies that balanced user safety, regulatory requirements, and practical constraints.

 Cross-functional collaboration sessions aligned diverse perspectives on risk mitigation